-While Octane Boost gasoline additives are functional and can be a must in certain situations, we find that many customers misunderstand exactly how they work and when they should be utilized.
-Many believe that if they pour a bottle of octane boost in their gas tank, the result will be tire-shredding horsepower increases and flames coming out of the tail pipe (that could be a bit of an exaggeration).
-Let’s explore the myths and truths regarding octane boosts so it is perfectly clear when they should be used and when they can actually be waste of money.
+Octane Boost gasoline additives are functional and can be a must in certain situations.
+But we find that many customers misunderstand exactly how they work and when they should be utilized.
+Many believe that if they pour a bottle of octane boost in their gas tank, the result will be tire-shredding horsepower gains.
+Let’s explore the myths and truths regarding octane boosts.
+Hopefully we can clarify when they should be used and when they can actually be waste of money.

 Octane boosts will increase horsepower in all cases.